 During this year's Think Again Conference put on by the amazing Abundance Foundation in Pittsboro, North Carolina, I was asked to give a talk on the subject of Farming, Fashion and Fiber.
-This was not the first time I have been invited to speak during many of the events that the brains behind Abundance Foundation organizes each each.
-It may be important to mention a few capacities I have been honored with during our on going multi-year relationship that coming up to a decade old.
+This was not the first time I had been invited to speak during many of the events that the brains behind Abundance Foundation organizes each year.
 The first time I heard about the organization was during my training in culinary school.
-One of the professors announced that the college had agreed to participate in a festival known as The Pittsboro Peppers Festival.
-He went on to explain that the participant would join about ten other local chefs and restaurants in preparing dishes using peppers that had been grown at Piedmont Bio Farm, which was located on a Bio diesel plant that actually give the farm the name.
+One of the professors, chef Todd, had announced that the college had agreed to participate in a festival known as The Pittsboro Peppers Festival.
+He went on to explain that the student-participants would join about ten other local chefs and restaurants in preparing dishes using peppers that had been grown at Piedmont Bio Farm, which was located on a Bio diesel plant that actually gave the farm its name.
 Dough Jones was then the most renowned farm locally and especially due to his extensive knowledge about peppers.
-Dough Jones was one of my mentors during the same time as I cutting my teeth in the nascent Food Movement.
+Dough Jones was one of my mentors during my formative years as I cutting my teeth in the nascent Food Movement.
 I would spend many hours volunteering at Doughs farm at the Bio Diesel Plant and at the Central Carolina Community College where Dough ran the student farm before he move to the Bio Farm.
-It was therefore not a hard preposition for me accept the invitation to volunteer at the food event.
-The event, as it were, was rather small.
-It was held in the backyard of the Bio Diesel plant, surrounded by Doughs beautiful farm on all sides.
-The attendance was quite low and it would have been difficult to project how such an event would grow in a mere ten years.
+It was therefore not a hard preposition for me accept the invitation to volunteer at the food event that chef Todd was inviting the students to.
+I did not bother to mention that I had previous connections to the some of the people involved in the event, Pittsboro is a small town and I latter came to find out that the same people would appear at most progressive events.

 Examine how you eat and how you dress and you will find the secret and not so secret reason why you are unhappy, unhealthy and far from being free.
 The illusion that westerners are free or better off than many in the developing work should remind all of the sword of Damocles that hangs above our head.
 We are all slaves of the multi-national corporations.
 They have no boundaries, profits have overcome politics.
 That is a death sentence for anyone who knows what capitalism is all about.
 The false independence tied to food ,textile should be out of fashion both for Africa and for YOU.